Sighfy/DNA-docs/README.md

 ### Data Collection

 We collect certain information from users of the Bot for the purpose of providing its functionality.
-The information collected includes Discord user IDs and EPIC RPG Discord Bot information such as time travel and level.
+The information collected includes Discord user IDs, optional time zone information, and EPIC RPG Discord Bot information such as time travel and level.
 This information is securely saved and protected.

 ### Data Usage